Arsenic-safe drinking water and antioxidants for the management of arsenicosis patients

 Total 67 62 70 16 26 38

 The perception of all the respondents of group I felt that they are improving from the illness by taking safe water and antioxidants regularly.
 The majority of respondents (38 out of 50) of group II also felt that they are improving by green arsenic -safe water only.
 On the other hand, a few respondents (11) of Group III felt that they are improving but all other respondents felt that they are not improving at all.
-It was observed that the respondents who took arsenic-safe drinking water from green-marked tube well and antioxidants regularly (Group I), melanosis improved in 43 respondents, 6 didn’t improve and none was found to have deteriorated (Table IV).
+It was observed that the respondents who took arsenic-safe drinking water from green-marked tube well and antioxidants regularly (Group I), melanosis improved in 43 respondents, 6 did not improve and none was found to have deteriorated (Table IV).
 The respondents who took green-marked tube well water regularly but not the antioxidant (Group II), melanosis improved in 22 respondents, 24 did not improve and 4 deteriorated.
 The respondents who were using red-marked tube well water and antioxidants (Group III), only two of them improved; and all other respondents either deteriorated or did not improve.
 The respondents who were using red-marked tube well water but not the antioxidant (Group IV), none did show any improvement of their illness.
 The respondents who took antioxidants irregularly and had irregular intake of safe water, were not considered to compare the prognosis of skin lesions.

-Regarding keratosis, the respondents who took green-marked tube well water regularly and antioxidant regularly (Group I), 8 of them improved, 1 didn’t change; while the respondents who took green-marked tube well water regularly but not the antioxidant (Group II), 8 out of 31 improved much, 21 remained unchanged and 2 deteriorated.
+Regarding keratosis, the respondents who took green-marked tube well water regularly and antioxidant regularly (Group I), 8 of them improved, 1 did not change; while the respondents who took green-marked tube well water regularly but not the antioxidant (Group II), 8 out of 31 improved much, 21 remained unchanged and 2 deteriorated.
 Among the respondents of other groups, keratosis deteriorated.

 Discussion